jekyc/wig/README.md

   --no_cache_load  Do not load cached responses --no_cache_save  Do not save the cache for later use -N               Shortcut for --no_cache_load and --no_cache_save --verbosity, -v  Increase verbosity.
-Use twice for even more info -e               Use the built-in list of common files and directories (much
+Use multiple times for more info -e               Use the built-in list of common files and directories (much
                    like dirbuster).
 NOT IMPLEMENTED YET
 ```